S-E-Team-3-Proton/Team-3-Photon/README.md

 - Overrides and deletes player information in the application when you enter new information in the same cell
 - You can start a 6 minute game
 - The game has a 30 seconds countdown before starting
+- The game will start some background audio during the 30 second countdown and will continue until the game ends
+- Players that hit the opposing team's base will receive a styleized letter B next to their name on the leaderboard for the rest of the game
+- The highest scoring team will have their score flashing during the game.

 ### Database Setup
 The game connects to a PostgreSQL database.
 Ensure you have a PostgreSQL database set up with the following details: